Mohamed-Eleraki/Python/samples/README.md

 # Code Formatting Rules
 =====================================

-## 1. File Seperation
+## 1. File Separation
 -------------------------------
 Small files are easier to understand more than large files.
-Seperate files for each functionality, and call them in the main file.
+Separate files for each functionality, and call them in the main file.

 ## 2. Function/Loop Variables definition
 -------------------------------